Preparing for the Academic Side of University

 • Seminars – smaller discussion groups to discuss lectures and reading material in more detail.

 • Independent study – you will be given reading lists to study ahead of lessons, but you will also do your own research to inform your work and understand your subject better.
-University gives you the opportunity to really dig into what you find interesting through optional modules, work placements and research projects.
+University allows you to really dig into what you find interesting through optional modules, work placements and research projects.

 Find out more about the differences between school and university here